2330 F.M. 1488 Suite 100, The Woodlands, TX 77384

 Renal Dysplasia

-This genetic disease prevents the kidneys from developing normally and dogs usually become ill before they’re a year old.
+This genetic disease prevents the kidneys from developing normally, and dogs usually become ill before they’re a year old.
 Breeds most affected by this condition are Shih Tzus, Lhasa Apsos, and soft-coated Wheaten Terriers.
-Sadly, this disease has no cure and some dogs who don’t develop the condition are still carriers and can pass it to their puppies.
+Sadly, this disease has no cure, and some dogs who don’t develop the condition are still carriers and can pass it to their puppies.
 Before breeding, we recommend you test high-risk dogs for renal dysplasia.

 Hip Dysplasia

 This condition occurs when the hip joint of a young dog becomes loose or unstable in some way.
-If this health issue isn’t identified and treated, it causes a wearing down of the hip cartilage and progresses until the dog has significant arthritis or degenerative joint disease.
+If this health issue isn’t identified and treated, it causes the wearing down of the hip cartilage and progresses until the dog has significant arthritis or degenerative joint disease.
 Symptoms of hip dysplasia include:

 • Reluctance to get up or exercise